 The educational plan will be used to form the student advising portfolio, resume, marketing portfolio, and other future information pieces that provide evidence of the student's development of skills, knowledge, and abilities.

-Students are encouraged to view the Frequently Asked Questions (FAQ's) regarding advising.
+Students are encouraged to view the CPHS Current Student Resources website for tools, resources and FAQs regarding advising.

 For information about tuition and fees for pharmacy students, please visit the Student Financial Planning website.
 Refund policy information is also available at this site.